meylism/algorithms/Ch.1 Intro to Algorithm Design/README.md

 * Permutations: arrangements and orderings of items.
 They are in question when the problem seeks "arrangement", "tour", "ordering" or "sequence".

-* Subset: selection from set of items.
+* Subsets: selection from set of items.
 They are in question when the problem seeks "cluster", "collection", "committee", "group" or "selection".

 * Trees: hierarchical relationships between items.
 They are in question